brendane/seq_view/README.markdown

 ==================================================

-seq_view FASTA_FILE [FILE, FILE, ...]
+seq_view FILE [FILE, FILE, ...]

-At present, seq_view can only read FASTA files (more file formats may be added in the future).
+At present, seq_view can only read FASTA and FASTQ files (more file formats may be added in the future).
 Use "-" to read from stdin.

 Once the file is open, a set of keyboard commands, similar to vim's commands can be used to move through the data and control the